sfkwannelson/Top-USA-YouTubers-2024-Project/README.md

 Best Channels to collaborate with : Cocomelon - Nursery Rhymes, MrBeast and T-series

-Based on our analysis, it would best to pursue a longterm partnership with Cocomelon - Nursery Rhymes to promote our client's products as they have hgih engagement rate and reach and will yield greatest ROI among the channels listed above.
+Based on our analysis, it would best to pursue a longterm partnership with Cocomelon - Nursery Rhymes to promote our client's products as they have high engagement rates and reach and will yield the greatest ROI among the channels listed above.

-We will reach out to Sharon - the head of marketing, to forecast the timeline, logisitics and expectations.
-Once we have advanced this collaboration and have reached the set milestones, we will then pursue other partnerships with MrBeast and T-series.
+We will reach out to Sharon - the head of marketing, to review the timeline, logisitics and expectations.
+Once we have seen this collaboration through and have reached the set milestones, we will then pursue other partnerships with MrBeast and T-series.

 - Steps to take in order to implement the recommended decisions effectively :